nuxt-modules/cloudinary/README.md

 CLOUDINARY_CLOUD_NAME=<YOUR_CLOUDINARY_CLOUD_NAME>
 ```

 And that's it!
-You can now use Clodinary in Nuxt ✨
+You can now use Cloudinary in Nuxt ✨

 ```html
 <template>